 Yerba Maté (Ilex paraguariensis)

 If you love botanicals, but still want a boost of caffeine, yerba maté may be for you!
 Yerba maté is herbal, but has plenty of caffeine to fuel you through your day.
-Read more information on this botanical form of caffeine and how to incorporate it into your tea-drinking routine!
+Read more information on this botanical form of caffeine, and how to incorporate it into your tea-drinking routine!

 Origins & Traditions

 In southern Chile, the ritual differs a bit.
-The recipient does not give thanks until he or she is done drinking.
+The recipient does not give thanks until he or she finishes drinking.
 This strong social and cultural tradition brings people together and creates community.
 Being offered maté is a sign of respect, and in many instances an important precursor to making new friends on the road.

 Maté Properties